towardsautonomy/MuTorch/README.md

 Model weights can further be saved and loaded using `model.save(filename)` and `model.load(filename)` respectively.

+This was just a toy example, but it can easily be extended to a more realistic problem such as classification.
+One can also further dissect the model to visualize the decision boundary as shown in the figure above.

-**For a better understanding of the framework, please see the [Demo Notebook](https://github.com/towardsautonomy/mutorch/blob/main/demo.ipynb).**
+**For a better understanding of the framework, examples on how to train models for realistic problems, please see the [Demo Notebook](https://github.com/towardsautonomy/mutorch/blob/main/demo.ipynb).**